-6. Business Combinations
+6. Business combinations

-PRA Health Sciences, Inc. Acquisition
+PRA Health Sciences, Inc. - Merger Completion

-On July 1, 2021 (the "Merger Date"), the Company completed the Acquisition of PRA by means of a merger whereby Indigo Merger Sub, Inc., a Delaware corporation and subsidiary of ICON, merged with and into PRA Health Sciences, Inc., the parent of the PRA Health Sciences ("the Acquisition" and "the Merger").
-The combined Group has retained the name ICON and brought together approximately 38,000 (as at the Merger date) employees across the globe, creating the world's largest clinical research organization with a singular focus on clinical research and commercialization.
+On July 1, 2021 (the "Merger Date"), the Company completed the Acquisition of PRA by means of a merger whereby Indigo Merger Sub, Inc., a Delaware corporation and subsidiary of ICON, merged with and into PRA Health Sciences, Inc., the parent of the PRA Health Sciences Group ("the Acquisition" and "the Merger").
+The combined Group has retained the name ICON and brought together approximately 38,000 (as at the Merger date) employees across the globe, creating one of the world's most advanced healthcare intelligence and clinical research organization.
 The Merger was accounted for as a business combination using the acquisition method of accounting in accordance with ASC Topic 805, Business Combinations.